Asset Protection Planning

 When planning for the future, it’s important to consider not only who will inherit your assets, but also who will be looking to take them away.

-While a revocable living trust is a great tool to avoid probate and protect the property you leave your heirs from unnecessary taxes and creditor claims, it does not protect you from potential creditors.
+While a living trust is a great tool to avoid probate and protect your heirs from unnecessary taxes, it does not protect you from potential creditors.

 If you want asset protection for yourself, additional planning is required.